antoninbas/crhub/README.md

  * sqlite3

-You also need to obtain a GitHub [personal token] (https://github.com/settings/tokens) with sufficient permissions.
+You also need to obtain a GitHub [personal token] (https://github.com/settings/tokens) with the correct scope (`repo:status` is the only required scope).
 Copy this token and add it as environment variable `GITHUB_PERSONAL_TOKEN` to your server.

 ---